-The Coleambally Australia Day Committee organise a great celebration for Australia Day and present various awards to recognise the great contributions individuals and groups make to this community.
+The Coleambally Australia Day Committee organise an Australia Day celebration which includes the presentation of various awards to recognise the tremendous contributions of individuals and groups in the community.

 A reliable data communications link across the Murrumbidgee Council area is starting to take shape.

 Welcome to the Community Services Directory.
 It's your guide to local groups and services in our area.